GrupoDiana/BRT-Documentation/docs/osc/source.md

 ## `/source/playAndRecord`

-Records a file of the specified duration with the delivered binaural sound and all the spatial information of sources and listener (location and orientation).
+Records a file of the specified duration with the delivered binaural sound and all the spatial information of one source and listener (location and orientation).
 The sound corresponds to the playback of this source from the beginning.
 The  file includes the structure needed to create a SOFA file with the new [AnnotatedReceiverAudio](https://www.sofaconventions.org/mediawiki/index.php/AnnotatedReceiverAudio) convention

 #### Syntax

-`/source/playAndRecord <string filename> <string type> <float seconds>`
+`/source/playAndRecord <string source_id> <string filename> <string type> <float seconds>`

+`source_id`: identifier of the source to be played back and recorded.

 `string filename`: indicates the name of the file and must include the path, either relative or absolute.
 If a relative path is used it will be calculated from the data folder that can be found in the same folder as the BeRTA executable.
 The extension will be added by the application if necessary.
 If there is a file with the same name, it’ll not be overwritten, an ordinal number will be added to the end of the new file name.